Yes. To use the online Registered Teacher login facility, you will need your registration number and password.

 Passwords must be seven characters long and include both letters and numbers, e.g. George27.

-If you have forgotten your password here is how you can create a new one:
+If you have forgotten your password here is how you can create a new password here.

 The registration renewal fee is payable by:

 The Council prefers teachers to renew their registration online by credit/debit card or Laser.